 By vote of the Board of Trustees, each year there is selected from the junior class a group of students (usually no more than ten, but in exceptional circumstances a maximum of twelve) to be Senior Fellows during the following year.
 The Senior Fellows are chosen from among students of such intellectual caliber, independence of character, and imaginative curiosity that they have become interested in some personal project of study that will contribute to their own intellectual growth.
 Every Senior Fellowship must involve a project in which the intellectual scope and breadth of imagination goes beyond that which can be accomplished by taking courses offered in the existing curriculum.
 These students are permitted all the freedom they are capable of using profitably within the framework of the undergraduate college.
 The Senior Fellowships constitute recognition of the existence within the College of the kind of responsible individualism that must ever be a part of education in a free, democratic society, and provide exceptional opportunity for self-education for those who are best able to use it.

-Selection of the Fellows is made by the President on the recommendation of the Faculty Committee on Senior Fellowships consisting of a representative of the Dean of the College, the Assistant Dean of the Faculty for Undergraduate Research, and two members from each of the three Divisions of the Faculty.
+Selection of the Fellows is made by the President on the recommendation of the Faculty Committee on Senior Fellowships consisting of a representative of the Dean of the College, the Assistant Dean of the Faculty for Undergraduate Research, and two members from each of three Divisions of the Faculty: Humanities, Social Sciences, and Sciences.
 The regulations governing the selection of these Fellows are as follows:

 - Regulations Concerning the Application to a Senior Fellowship: Members of the junior class may become candidates for Senior Fellowships by individual application.
 Students applying for Senior Fellowships must have a minimum College grade point average of 3.0 at the time of application.
 The Committee on Instruction is empowered to make small downward adjustments of this requirement when the Committee on Senior Fellowships strongly supports the application of a candidate who does not quite qualify.